 Lectures for senior high school students

-In the past five years, I have given well over a hundred lectures to students at 40 different schools in Sweden from Gällivare and Övertorneå in the north to Falkenberg and Karlskrona in the south.
+In the past seven years, Nicholas has given well over a hundred lectures to students at 40 different schools in Sweden from Gällivare and Övertorneå in the north to Falkenberg and Karlskrona in the south.

 The lectures continue to develop and now cover some or all the following topics:

 – The importance of correct English and good communication.

 – Why good English opens up other languages.
 The need to adapt to different Englishes.